Chris-hughes10/pytorch-accelerated/README.md

 ## Installation

-As this package is still in the aplha stage of development, it is not yet available on pypi.
+As this package is still in the alpha stage of development, it is not yet available on pypi.

 For the moment, please pip install from the main branch using the following command:
 ```